bazel-xcode/PodToBUILD/README.md

 )
 ```

-Upon building, the local files are linked into the pod directory.
+Upon running `bin/update_pods.py`, the local files are sym-linked into the pod
+directory.

-This can aid in local development of external dependencies, and was originally
+This can aid in local development of Pod dependencies, and was originally
 designed for such a use case.

 ### Resolving issues with dependencies